-Since our inception in December 1995, SIGA has pursued the research and development of novel products for the prevention and treatment of serious infectious diseases, including products for use in the defense against biological warfare agents such as Smallpox and Arenaviruses.
-During the third quarter of 2006 we were awarded a 3 year, \$16.5 million contract from the NIH and an additional 3 year, \$4.8 million SBIR Phase II continuation grant from the NIH.
+Since our inception in December 1995, SIGA has pursued the research and development of novel products for the prevention and treatment of serious infectious diseases, including products for use in the defense against biological warfare agents such as smallpox and hemorrhagic Fevers.
+During the third quarter of 2006, we were awarded a 3 year, \$16.5 million contract from the NIH and an additional 3 year, \$4.8 million Phase II continuation grant from the NIH.
 Both awards support the continuing development of our smallpox drug candidate, ST-246.
-Our efforts to develop ST-246 were also supported by previous SBIR grants from the NIH totaling \$5.8 million, a \$1.0 million agreement with Saint Louis University, and a \$1.6 million contract with the U.S. Army.
-Our initiative to advance SIGA's Arenavirus programs is supported by a 3 year, \$6.0 million SBIR grant from the NIH, received in September 2006 and previous SBIR grants from the NIH totaling \$6.3 million.
+Our efforts to develop ST-246 were also supported by previous grants from the NIH totaling \$5.8 million, a \$1.0 million agreement with Saint Louis University, and a \$1.6 million contract with the U.S. Army.
+Our initiative to advance SIGA's Hemorrhagic Fevers programs is supported by a 3 year, \$6.0 million grant from the NIH, received in September 2006 and previous grants from the NIH totaling \$6.3 million.
+In September 2007, the Company received a two-year grant for a total of approximately \$600,000, supporting the Company's development of ST-246 treatment of smallpox vaccine-related adverse events.

 Our anti-viral programs are designed to prevent or limit the replication of the viral pathogen.
 Our anti-infectives programs are aimed at the increasingly serious problem of drug resistance.
 These programs are designed to block the ability of bacteria to attach to human tissue, the first step in the infection process.
-We are also developing a technology for the mucosal delivery of our vaccines which may allow the vaccines to activate the immune system at the mucus lined surfaces of the body -- the mouth, the nose, the lungs and the gastrointestinal and urogenital tracts -- the sites of entry for most infectious agents.
+In July 2007, we were awarded a two-year grant for a total of \$530,000 to support our Strep program.

-We do not have commercial biomedical products, and we do not expect to have such products for one to three years, if at all.
-We believe that we will need additional funds to complete the development of our biomedical products.
+We do not have commercial products, and we cannot predict with certainty when our products will be able to be sold in substantial quantities.
+We will need additional funds to complete the development of our products.
 Our plans with regard to these matters include continued development of our products as well as seeking additional research support funds and financial arrangements.
 Although we continue to pursue these plans, there is no assurance that we will be successful in obtaining future financing on terms acceptable to us.
-Management believes it has sufficient funds and projected cash flows to support operations beyond the next twelve months.
+Management believes that its existing cash balances combined with cash flows primarily from continuing government grants and contracts, anticipated new government grants and contracts or reduction of certain operating expenses will be sufficient to support SIGA's operations beyond the next twelve months, and that sufficient cash flows will be available to meet the Company's business objectives during that period.

-Our biotechnology operations are based in our research facility in Corvallis, Oregon.
+Our technical operations are based in our research facility in Corvallis, Oregon.
 We continue to seek to fund a major portion of our ongoing antiviral, antibiotic and vaccine programs through a combination of government grants, contracts and strategic alliances.
 While we have had success in obtaining strategic alliances, contracts and grants, there is no assurance that we will continue to be successful in obtaining funds from these sources.
 Until additional relationships are established, we expect to continue to incur significant research and development costs and costs associated with the manufacturing of product for use in clinical trials and pre-clinical testing.
 It is expected that general and administrative costs, including patent and regulatory costs, necessary to support clinical trials and research and development will continue to be significant in the future.
+We expect to incur operating losses for the foreseeable future and there can be no assurance that we will ever achieve profitable operations.